containerbuildsystem/cachi2/docs/pip.md

 ### Dependency does not distribute sources

 Some projects do not distribute sdists to PyPI.
-For example, [tensorflow](https://pypi.org/simple/tensorflow/) (as of version 2.11.0) distributes only wheels.
+For example, [tensorflow](https://pypi.org/project/tensorflow/2.11.0/#files) (as of version 2.11.0) distributes only wheels.

+Possible workarounds:

+* Enable pre-fetching wheels using `"allow_binary": "true"` in JSON input.
-Possible workaround: find the git repository for the project, get the source tarball for a release.
+* Find the git repository for the project, get the source tarball for a release.
 In requirements.txt, specify the dependency [via an https url](#https-urls).

 ```diff